nov-solutions/sol-web/README.md

 0. Clone the repository

-1. Install [minikube](https://minikube.sigs.k8s.io/docs/start/) if you haven't already
+1. Install [Docker Engine](https://docs.docker.com/engine/install/) if you haven't already

 2. Replace the values in ".env" with appropriate values for the local build of the project